Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPaidSupportAndServices.md

 ##### >[Psychtoolbox](Psychtoolbox)>[PsychDocumentation](PsychDocumentation)

+News: Since December 2025, we have discontinued the "paid support
+membership" program, due to its utter lack of business success.
+Users who
+initially bought or renewed such a support membership before end of sale
+in December 2025 will still get this priority support until their current
+membership runs out 365 days after purchase or renewal.
+Purchase of new
+support memberships or renewal of existing ones is no longer possible.

 If you are using a Psychtoolbox variant and version that requires a paid
 software license key to function, e.g., on Microsoft Windows, or Apple
 macOS, or for Matlab on Linux, then a few minutes of basic support per